 Once you've created this budget, it's important to stick it as closely as possible.
 You should review it on a continuous basis and revise it if you need to, however.
 Many businesses have a rolling budget so they're constantly budgeting for the next year.

 It's crucial to be realistic when it comes to your budget projects.
 If you're unsure if they're accurate, it 's better to be conservative and underestimate the revenue while overestimating the expenses.
 This can be hard if you're just starting a company, as you may not know exactly how much you'll need to spend on items and services.

 If you need help with a business plan budget example, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.